chrisxfire/chrisxfire.github.io/content/notes/itil-4/service-management-practices/Problem management ITIL 4 Practice Guide.md

 #### 3.1.4 Error control

-This process focuses on the monitoring and control of the status of the known errors (problems that are analysed but not resolved) and their resolution.
+This process focuses on the monitoring and control of the status of the known errors (problems that are analyzed but not resolved) and their resolution.
 It helps to ensure that the negative impacts of the known errors on services are understood and minimized; the solutions for related incidents are effective; and the mitigation approach for the known error is valid, effective, and efficient.

 This process includes the activities shown in Table 3.8 and transforms the inputs into outputs.